Helene Spilling Ødegaard: Other television appearances

 The first season of premiered in December 2022, with Spilling among the contestants.
 She was eliminated in the 15th episode.

+Spilling will be a contestant on Mesternes mester team, a spin-off of the original show.
+It is set to premiere in August 2026.

 Business ventures

 Spilling is the founder and owner of The Zone Dance Studio in Oslo.
-In 2021, she was given a temporary lease to run the studio previously used by Skal vi danse contestants.
-As the original studio was set to be demolished, a new premises was needed.
-Spilling chose an office building located in Torshov, which was converted into a spacious dance studio with the assistance of the Skal vi danse production team.
-It contains six dance halls, a social zone, and office spaces.
 The Zone has since served as the training location for Skal vi danse contestants from the 2022 season onwards.

-She founded an online dance and sportswear brand, DAVAY, which was launched in 2021.

-Spilling is a wedding videographer in her spare time, under the name SpillingMedia.

 Other

 She is a brand ambassador for Thune, a leading jewellery brand in Norway.
 It was first announced in May 2024.
+In June 2026, Spilling started to share her crocheting hobby and uploaded instructions on how to make various patterns to her own website, requesting for donations to be made to the Norwegian Children's Cancer Association.

 Personal life

-Spilling is married to football player Martin Ødegaard; they have a son, born on 1 December 2024.
+Spilling is married to professional footballer Martin Ødegaard, who plays as a midfielder for and captains both Premier League club Arsenal and the Norway national team.

 She is close friends with former Paralympic athlete Birgit Skarstein.
 They lived together in Oslo for four years before Spilling moved to London.

+Spilling has one older sister.
+She is the granddaughter of the late Internet pioneer Pål Spilling.